 Medical Marijuana Legalization Voting Update

-Marijuana abuse has reached epidemic levels in the United States, and the problem is only getting worse.
+Marijuana abuse has reached epidemic levels in the United States, and the problem may be getting worse.
 In fact, discussion and controversy regarding marijuana use have become pervasive throughout American society.
 Congressmen and women continuously legislate on medical marijuana issues, activists fight for and against its legalization by petitioning their various governments, and social sites are rife with users’ opinions on the matter.

-Also, government efforts to stop the trafficking and possession of marijuana and other drugs leads to frequent arrests of people from every walk of life.
+Also, government efforts to stop the trafficking and possession of marijuana and other drugs lead to people’s frequent arrests from every walk of life.
 Hundreds of thousands of non-violent drug offenders fill jails across the country, most of them serving time for marijuana-related charges.
-A complete understanding of this problem is crucial for creating marijuana legislation which truly serves the needs of United States citizens.
+A complete understanding of this problem is crucial for creating marijuana legislation that truly serves United States citizens’ needs.

 Despite significant law enforcement efforts in the United States, marijuana is the most popular illegal drug in the world.… Read the rest